Eat rhubarb all year with these forcing techniques

 The first stalks should be ready for harvest in about four weeks and should continue to produce for three or four more weeks.
 NOTE (2)

 Once the harvest is complete, weather permitting, they can be transplanted back into the outdoor garden.
-These plant may not produce again for a few years.
+These plants may not produce again for a few years.
 Don't get discouraged, they are just rejuvenating and will be back again to fill you with their pleasures.

 NOTE (1) If the weather gets below ten degrees F or you freeze the plant for an extended period of time, this could be damaging.